Zenith-Team/Tsuru/README.md

 # Tsuru

 #### Let's build a platform for NSMBU custom code hacks

+# Our goal
+The goal of this project is to provide a platform for NSMBU custom code hacks for modders with the same toolset that Nintendo developers had when writing the game.
+Also we have provided a ton of code examples and premade patches for new modders to learn from and for people who would just like to use them in their own personal mods.

+#### Old description for reference
 So basically this is just a massive compilation of code hacks for NSMBU made with scalability, accuracy, and integrity in mind.
 In addition to the code hacks, there is also a multitude of headers included, to minimize the amount of reverse-engineering required for modifying the game for others.
 Make sure to also grab the assets pack from the releases page when installing the hacks.
 Project started on March 9 2021.

 # What's here
 Please note that a rewrite is currently in progress, so not everything listed here is available at the moment. **Items with an asterisk next to the name have not been added after the rewrite yet.**
+< something something about actors and the headers comment from the old desc >

 ## Custom Sprites:
 All custom sprites which were not written by me have credits in customsprites.yaml.
 Also listed there are the sprite/profile IDs of each custom sprite.